Seoul, South Korea

 Hidden Gems and Local Favorites Off the Tourist Trail:

-- Ikseon-dong: Explore the charming alleyways of Ikseon-dong, a traditional neighborhood filled with trendy cafes, boutiques, and Hanok (traditional Korean houses).
+- Ikseon-dong: Explore the charming alleyways of Ikseon-dong, a traditional neighborhood filled with trendy cafes, artisan shops, and hanok (traditional Korean houses).

 Best Times to Visit Attractions to Avoid Crowds:

-- Early Mornings: Visit popular tourist sites like Gyeongbokgung Palace or Bukchon Hanok Village early in the morning to beat the crowds and enjoy a more peaceful experience.
+- Early Mornings: Visit popular attractions like Gyeongbokgung Palace and N Seoul Tower in the early morning to beat the crowds and enjoy a more serene experience.

 Local Events, Festivals, or Seasonal Highlights: